Pressure regulator rusty water

 How do I know if my pressure regulator needs to be replaced?

-Signs your pressure regulator needs replacement include rusty or discolored water, low water pressure, or the regulator itself appearing corroded or damaged.
+Signs your pressure regulator needs replacement include low water pressure, discolored water, and visible corrosion or damage to the regulator.

 Connect with certified professionals in your area